dddrrreee/cs140e-22win/labs/17-nrf24l01p/README.md

 --------------------------------------------------------------------------------
 #### Extensions

+##### Use interrupts

 The main one I'd suggest:  change it to use interrupts!
 This should not take that long.

-  1. Connect the NRF interrupt pin to GPIO pin 21.
+  1. Connect the NRF interrupt pin to a free GPIO pin.
   2. Grab the code from the GPIO interrupt lab.  and steal the initialization and interrupt handler code.
   3. Should hopefully just take 20 minutes or so.

+##### Implement your own software SPI

+I just used the SPI code in the wikipedia page; worked first try.
+Make sure you set the pins to input or output.
+Also, make sure you are setting the chip select pin high and low as needed.

+##### Remote put32/get32

-Do a remove put32/get32:
+Do a remote put32/get32:
   1. You can write a small piece of code that waits for PUT32 and GET32 messages and performs them locally.
   2. This lets remote pi's control it.
   3. Should be pretty easy to make a small shim library that can run your old programs remotely.

-Do a network bootloader.
+##### Other stuff

 Many many extensions:
+  0. Do a network bootloader.
   1. Use more pipes.
   2. See how fast you can go
   3. Change the interface to make it easy to change the different messages sizes.